 Bachelor of Arts - University of Massachusetts, (1989)

-Joseph Michael Pignato, D.M.A., is a composer, improviser, and music education scholar with extensive graduate, undergraduate, secondary, and distance teaching experience in music, music education, the humanities, and media.
-He currently holds the position of assistant professor in the Department of Music at the State University of New York, College at Oneonta.
-At Oneonta, Dr. Pignato teaches music industry courses and directs two ensembles that perform experimental music, improvised rock, jazz, jam, psychedelic, free, and roots music among other repertoires.
+Joseph Michael Pignato is a composer, improviser, and music education scholar with extensive graduate, undergraduate, secondary, and distance teaching experience.
+He holds the position of Associate Professor in the Department of Music at the State University of New York, Oneonta where he teaches music industry courses and directs two ensembles that perform experimental music, improvised rock, jazz, jam, psychedelic, free, and roots music, among other repertoires.

 Pignato is a recipient of multiple awards for excellence in scholarship, creative activity, advising, and teaching.
 Notable recognitions include the 2015 Susan Sutton Smith Award for Academic Excellence and the 2012 State University of New York Chancellor’s Award for Excellence in Scholarship and Creative Activities.
 The Chancellor’s Award is the highest academic award bestowed on teaching faculty in the SUNY system.
-In the past, Dr. Pignato has been awarded numerous Faculty Development Grants, the Faculty Creative Activities Award, and has twice been recognized as “Outstanding Faculty” by the SUNY Oneonta Inter-Greek Council; and has been awarded multiple grants for travel, professional development, research, and creative works.
+In addition, he has been recognized with the Student Association award for Faculty Advisor of the Year and has been twice recognized as “Outstanding Faculty” by the SUNY Oneonta Inter-Greek Council; and has been awarded multiple grants for travel, professional development, research, and creative works.

 In 2012, “Paprika King,” one of Pignato’s most widely distributed scores, was featured in the Streaming Museum’s John Cage Centennial Tribute/Composers Now festival, as part of a multimedia presentation projected across high visibility public screens on seven continents, including the Reuters and NASDAQ screens in Times Square, New York, Federation Square in Melbourne, Australia, seven locations in the United Kingdom, and locations in the United States, Buenos Aires, Madrid, Shanghai, St. Petersburg, Tokyo, Seoul, Johannesburg, Berlin, and Antarctica.
 The distinctive graphics of “Paprika King” inspired Danish designer Bitten Fangel to develop an original font of the same name.